tpot/tpot.github.io/about.md

 href="http://debian.org/">Debian</a>, <a
 href="http://openpegasus.org/">OpenPegasus</a> and a bunch more.

-I've been employed at Hewlett-Packard, now Hewlett Packard enterprise since 2001 working on supporting Linux on HP/HPE hardware as well as writing and contributing to Open Source software.
+I've been employed at Hewlett-Packard, now Hewlett Packard Enterprise, since 2001 working on supporting Linux on HP/HPE hardware as well as writing and contributing to Open Source software.